-The Most Shocking Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
+The Most Disturbing Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
 Online

 The Cult of Woody Allen

-A slew of film critics and culture reporters speak to just how much of thing Woody Allen was, starting in the 1970s.
+A slew of film critics and culture reporters speak to just how much of a thing Woody Allen was, starting in the 1970s.
 The bard of New Yorkers' neuroses, he was hailed as a "Comedy Genius" on the cover of TIME and one of the few writer-directors creating great parts for women, even if the action was usually being filtered through the eyes of one of the various nebbishes he played in the majority of his films.
-He also wrote and directed so many movies (almost one a year since 1978, wildly varying in quality but all very identifiably his), there was a good chance that at least one of them would snare a person into becoming a lifelong fan, be it Bananas, Sleepers or 1978 Best Picture Oscar winner Annie Hall.
+He also wrote and directed so many movies (almost one a year since 1978, wildly varying in quality but all very identifiably his), there was a good chance that at least one of them would snare a person into becoming a lifelong fan, be it Bananas, Sleepers, Purple Rose of Cairo or 1978 Best Picture Oscar winner Annie Hall.

 "I grew up feeling really close to Woody Allen.
 He was always to me, my whole life, extremely appealing," observes Claire Dederer of The Paris Review.
 "I felt that he represented me, which is a very weird way for a little girl to feel about a middle-aged filmmaker.
 He has a way of inhabiting something very human that's extremely relatable."